Stocks Diverge Ahead Of Key US Debt Talks - UrduPoint

 Stocks Diverge Ahead Of Key US Debt Talks

-Stock markets diverged Monday as key US debt talks between President Joe Biden and congressional leaders were set to resume with both sides still apart but confident a deal could be reached to avert a catastrophic default

-London, (UrduPoint / Pakistan Point News - 22nd May, 2023 ) :Stock markets diverged Monday as key US debt talks between President Joe Biden and congressional leaders were set to resume with both sides still apart but confident a deal could be reached to avert a catastrophic default.
+New York, (UrduPoint / Pakistan Point News - 23rd May, 2023 ) :Stock markets diverged on Monday as key US debt talks between President Joe Biden and congressional leaders were set to resume with both sides still apart but confident a deal could be reached to avert a catastrophic default.

-Sentiment was also supported by hopes the Federal Reserve would stand firm on interest rates at its next gathering, and Biden saying China-US relations should see a thaw "very shortly".

 After returning from the G7 summit in Japan, Biden will meet Republican House Speaker Kevin McCarthy at the White House, with a warning that the government could run out of cash as soon as June.

-Wall Street was mixed in late morning trading, with the Dow dipping and the S&P 500 and Nasdaq Composite edging higher.
+Wall Street had a mixed day, with the Dow finishing lower and the Nasdaq advancing.

 "The stock market is certainly attentive to the situation, but it does not appear to be overly anxious about the debt ceiling not being raised," said Briefing.com analyst Patrick O'Hare.